-The purpose of the present study was to investigate the impact of using Readers Theatre on improving EFL Reading prosody among Primary Stage Pupils.
-The design of the study was one group design; the participants of the study were from 6th year Primary Stage pupils.
+The purpose of the present study was to promote EFL reading rate for primary stage pupils using Readers Theatre.
+The design of the study was one group design; the participants of the study were from 6th year primary stage pupils.
 (N=30), the pupils were instructed by using Readers Theatre.
-The instruments of the study were two instruments: A pre - post oral reading prosody test, and a Multidimensional Fluency Scale for correcting the test.
+The instrument of the study was: A pre - post oral reading rate test.
 The test was administered to the participants before introducing Readers Theatre.
 Following to applying Readers Theatre, the test was introduced to the participants.
-The researcher prepared a program Based on Readers Theatre to improve EFL Reading prosody of the participants.
-Findings of the study showed that EFL Reading prosody skills of the participants improved due to the effect of using Readers Theatre.
-This proved that Readers Theatre is effective in developing EFL Reading prosody skills among 6th year Primary Stage pupils.
+The researcher prepared a program Based on Readers Theatre to improve EFL Reading Rate of the participants.
+Findings of the study showed that EFL Reading Rate of the participants improved due to the effect of using Readers Theatre.
+This proved that Readers Theatre is effective in developing EFL Reading Rate among 6th year Primary Stage pupils.

-Keywords: EFL Reading prosody skills - Readers Theatre.
+Keywords: EFL Reading Rate - Readers Theatre.